coderextreme/Analytic-Assets-Calculator/README.md

 Status: pre alpha, bleeding edge

 ## C What it is:
-A Calculator for prices per timestamp
+A Calculator for prices per timestamp, allowing:

++ unlimited formulas with brackets

++ unlimited amount calculations in one formula, because this means at the same amount:

++ unlimited graphs in a diagram (but yet no parallel computing)

 ## D What it can do:
 Give you a chart diagram with the price of oil cans in gold barren instead of